June 16, 2026 · Yavelle Recipes · 5 min read

 Yes.
 Thaw it fully in the fridge and pat it very dry before searing, so it browns rather than steams.
 Wild-caught frozen fillets are an excellent and affordable low-deuterium option.

-It is one of the best fits in the whole series, since fatty fish and grass-fed fat are both deeply low in deuterium.
-For a strict protocol, choose wild salmon, grass-fed butter or ghee, and cook any sides in deuterium depleted water.
+This recipe already leans on ingredients that are naturally low in deuterium.
+Choose wild salmon, grass-fed butter or ghee, and cook any sides in deuterium depleted water.

 How do I make this dairy free?